This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 THE SCORING WHEELS (SINGLE AND DOUBLE)

 The scoring wheel(s) are perfect for making crisp straight fold lines.
-These are great for making boxes, origami fold lines, crease lines for cards, fold lines for making home decor items, such as paper flowers, houses and candle covers.
+These are great for making boxes, origami fold lines, crease lines for cards, and fold lines for making home decor items, such as paper flowers, houses and candle covers.

 What is the difference between the scoring stylus and the scoring wheels?

 The Scoring wheels apply 10 times the pressure compared to the scoring stylus.
 If you have a Cricut Maker 3 or a Maker, definitely go with the scoring wheels.
 The scoring wheels are compatible with the Maker3 and Maker only.
-The scoring stylus can also be used on the Maker 3 and the Maker and the Air Explore 2 and the Explore 3.
+The scoring stylus can also be used on the Maker 3 and the Maker, the Air Explore 2 and the Explore 3.

 The Scoring Wheels work well with the following materials: